Menxia Sheng: History

-The Tang called the Chancellery, headed by the Grand Chancellor, a number of different names such as the Eastern Terrace (Dongtai 東臺) or the Phoenix Terrace (Luantai 鸞臺).
+The Chancellery, headed by the Grand Chancellor, was called a number of different names by the Tang, such as the Eastern Terrace or the Phoenix Terrace.
 In cases where the Vice Directors of the Chancellery or Central Secretariat were officiating as Grand Chancellor, a supervising secretary (jishizhong), took over their work in the Chancellery.
 The position of supervising secretary originated in the Department of State Affairs, from where they were transferred to the Chancellery in the early Tang period.
 They were responsible for studying the drafts of memorials and implementing corrections before they were presented to the emperor.

 The Chancellery began to decline in significance during the mid-Tang period as it competed in political power with the Central Secretariat.
 Ultimately control over the flow and content of court documents shifted over to the Central Secretariat.
 By the 9th century, the Chancellery was only responsible for the imperial seals, court ceremonies and the imperial altars.
 Some of its officials took care of lists of state examinees and household registers of state officials, while others were assigned to resubmit documents.
 Many of the associated titles were purely honorifics.